Nipuni-Jayathilaka/mini-game/README.md

 # MINI-GAME
-This is a simple game clone made for the game world using the following tech stack.
+This is a simple game clone UI designed for the game world using the following tech stack.

 ## Tech stack
 * HTML